+- All CIAs contain the same basic terms.

-- All CIAs contain the same basic terms. - Specific provisions and obligations may be tailored to the underlying conduct in the FCA case, the provider type, or to address other concerns by OIG. - Billing Fraud - Kickbacks or improper referral relationships - Medical Necessity - Failure of care/provision of worthless or poor-quality services - OIG is not restricted by the underling conduct in requiring specific compliance provisions under the CIA
+- All Clas contain the same basic terms.

+Specific provisions and obligations may be tailored to the underlying conduct in the FCA case, the provider type, or to address other concerns by OlG.

+Billing Fraud Kickbacks or improper referral relationships

+Medical Necessity Failure of care/provision of worthless or poor-quality services. - OIG is not restricted by the underling conduct in requiring specific compliance provisions under the CIA